 Creative director job description sample

-[Intro Paragraph] Companies seeking the highest quality employees often include a two-to three-sentence paragraph at the beginning of the job description, telling the job seeker a few of things that make your company unique and the value you bring to new employees.
+[Intro paragraph] Companies seeking the highest quality employees often include a two- or three-sentence paragraph at the beginning of the job description, telling the job seeker a few of things that make your company unique and the value you bring to new employees.
 This is your opportunity to really make your business shine and set yourself apart from any other creative director job postings.

 Creative Director Job Responsibilities:

-- Determines production requirements by reviewing client requirements; considering scheduling factors.
+- Determines production requirements by reviewing client requirements and considering internal scheduling factors.

 - Determines project content by reviewing and approving art and copy materials developed by staff.